 - A document box from the 1500s that descended in the Sewall family of Coventry, England.

 - Chairs made by generations of the Donnell family who arrived in York in the 1630s.

 - Never-before-seen ca. 1715 portraits of Pemaquid proprietor Habijah Savage and his wife Hannah.

 - Queen Anne style furniture made by the John Bradbury cabinetmaking shop starting in the 1730s.

 - An exquisitely detailed, ca. 1853 painting of the ship Empress of the Seas by James E. Buttersworth.

 Over seventy artifacts complete the exhibit, most made or used between 1690 and 1850 in Southern Maine and the Piscataqua Region of New Hampshire.
-These regionally-made objects are of such high quality, that examples in Old York’s collection may be seen in museums ranging from the Museum of Fine Arts, Boston, Massachusetts; Old Sturbridge Village, Sturbridge, Massachusetts; Metropolitan Museum of Art, New York City; Winterthur Museum, Wilmington, Delaware; and the Bayou Bend/Museum of Fine Arts, Houston, Texas.
+These regionally-made objects are of such high quality, that examples similar to those in Old York’s collection may be seen in museums ranging from the Museum of Fine Arts, Boston, Massachusetts; Metropolitan Museum of Art, New York City; Winterthur Museum, Wilmington, Delaware; and the Bayou Bend/Museum of Fine Arts, Houston, Texas.
 A visit to Old York brings Colonial American high culture to Northern New England’s backyard.